 Johnson says one of the deadliest types of crashes he has dealt with involves those where a motorcyclist is hit by a driver making a left-hand turn in front of the bike.
-These drivers may not see a rider who is speeding and misjudge their timing on the turn, they could have the sun in their eyes, they can be distracted behind the wheel, under the influence of alcohol or drugs, or are in a hurry or they don’t notice the bike as they are looking for cars.
+These drivers may not see a rider who is speeding and misjudge their timing on the turn.
+Also, they could have the sun in their eyes, or may be distracted behind the wheel, under the influence of alcohol or drugs, or are in a hurry.
+Oftentimes, they don’t notice the bike as they are looking for cars.

-A rider has literally no time to react in this type of crash.
-Typically what happens is the bike will hit into the passenger side of the car, ejecting the rider who will fall onto the hard pavement.
+Also, a rider has literally no time to react in this type of crash.
+Typically, what tends to happen is the bike will hit into the passenger side of the car.
+If this happens, the rider is ejected and they fall onto the hard pavement.
 The cyclist could also land on their head and suffered a Traumatic Brain Injury or into traffic where they are hit by other drivers.
 These are often major injury or fatal crashes, even at low speeds due to the rider being thrown off the bike.